Edwin G Lucas: Posthumous recognition

 In 2009 his family started renting gallery space in Edinburgh to hold occasional exhibitions, but his work remained almost completely unknown until a letter to the Scottish National Gallery of Modern Art led to five paintings being acquired.
 They were hung beside works by Picasso and Miró in the "New Acquisitions" exhibition from October 2013 to May 2014.

 A number of newspapers published stories about the discovery of this "lost Surrealist", including The Daily Telegraph, The Times, The Herald (Glasgow) and the Edinburgh Evening News.

-Since then the City Art Centre in Edinburgh has shown some of Lucas's work in two mixed exhibitions: "A Capital View - the Art of Edinburgh" and "Jagged Generation: William Gear’s Contemporaries and Influences".
+Subsequently, the City Art Centre in Edinburgh showed some of Lucas's work in two mixed exhibitions: "A Capital View - the Art of Edinburgh" and "Jagged Generation: William Gear’s Contemporaries and Influences".
 Also, two exhibitions devoted to his work were held at the Fine Art Society, and his work was represented in "A New Era: Scottish Modern Art 1900-1950" at the Scottish National Gallery of Modern Art.

-Increased recognition continues at the current time with a high-profile solo exhibition "Edwin G. Lucas: An Individual Eye" at the City Art Centre in Edinburgh from August 2018 to February 2019.
+Recognition increased further with a high-profile solo exhibition "Edwin G. Lucas: An Individual Eye" at the City Art Centre in Edinburgh from August 2018 to February 2019.
+That exhibition then travelled to England and was shown at the Beecroft Art Gallery in Southend-on-Sea from June to September 2023.